 What certainty could he have that it would be "worth it" in the end?
 But the blind man didn't ask those questions.
 He was faithful and obedient when faith and obedience were not easy.
 He was ready to trust God to work in His own way—to trust, even when not necessarily understanding.

-On Thursday of this week we will celebrate the Ascension.
 At Pascha we witnessed the greatest example of faith and obedience with its wonderful result: the death, and then the resurrection, of Jesus Christ.
 Those two events still puzzle some people.
 They cannot understand why the Son of God would demean Himself with a brutal death.
 They ask why God would bring salvation in this way.

 But again Jesus Christ gives the answer.
 In Luke's 24th chapter He reminds the disciples of everything written in the Old Testament about Him.
 Those writings included prophecies of pain and death, but also of repentance and forgiveness for people everywhere.